Tsaranoga/genage_classification/README.md

 not saved in the directory but on another hard drive.
 Before running the code please change this.

 __Disclaimer:__ This program is currently hard-coded on the data from the project.

+__Hint:__ For the main program GENageClassPGPT.py lines 61 and 247 are obsolete
+and should be commented out.

+# Network: GENageClassPGPT